 To book the band call our manager Dave at Werewolf Artists Management Inc. on 07970 667 008 we have very competitive rates and always do a good job of entertaining the masses.

-We send all gig info to Riffs and local music magazines, promote it on this here website, send out a monthly email to hundreds of contacts, send posters to the venue a month in advance and spread the word amongst local music lovers.
+We promote gigs on venue Facebook pages, our Facebook page and on this here website.
+We send posters to the venue a month in advance and spread the word amongst local music lovers.
 For extra money we’ll run around the car park nekkid save for a guitar hanging to preserve our dignity.

 Give us a try – you won’t be disappointed.
 And… you can pick what we play by going on the set list page.
 If you want a particular type of music for your crowd we’ll do that for you.